 Companies performing synthetic biology/metabolic engineering

-- High predictive accuracy
+- Demonstrated high predictive accuracy

-- Shorter development times
+- Shorter strain development times

 Researchers at Berkeley Lab’s Joint BioEnergy Institute and the Agile BioFoundry have developed a tool that uses machine learning to make further advancements in the field of synthetic biology.
 The patent-pending Automated Recommendation Tool (ART) uses probabilistic modeling techniques to guide metabolic engineering systematically without requiring a full mechanistic understanding of the biological system.
 Using sampling-based optimization, ART provides a set of recommended strains to be built in the next engineering cycle, alongside probabilistic predictions of their production levels.
 ART is built around a unique uncertainty quantification approach and has been demonstrated to have high predictive accuracy.
+Using ART improved tryptophan titer and productivity by up to 74 and 43%, respectively, compared to the best designs used for algorithm training.

 FOR MORE INFORMATION: